IT Business Analyst Interview Questions

-Explanation: Another operational question that helps the interviewer understand the types of things you’ve encountered in your previous roles as a business analyst.
-An interviewer will ask this type of question to determine if you are familiar with the documents, processes, procedures and other aspects of projects that their company uses.
+Explanation: This is another operational question that helps the interviewer understand the types of things you’ve encountered in your previous roles as a business analyst.
+An interviewer will ask this type of question to determine if you are familiar with the documents, processes, procedures, and other aspects of projects their company uses.

-Example: “Business analysts deal with a wide range of documents, depending on the project they are working on or the organization of which they are part.
-Examples of these include functional specifications, technical specifications, business requirements, case use diagrams, and traceability matrices.
+Example: “Business analysts deal with a wide range of documents, depending on the project they are working on or the organization of which they are a part of.
+Examples of these include functional specifications, technical specifications, business requirements, case use diagrams, and traceability matrices."

 Question: What do you do when you are required to manage difficult stakeholders?

 Explanation: This is a behavioral question.
 It presents you with a scenario and then asks you how you would react.
 Behavioral questions may be hypothetical, or they may describe a situation you’re likely to encounter in this role.
 Behavioral questions are best responded to using the STAR framework.
-You State the situation, describe the Task you need to complete, discuss the Action you took, or will take, then describe the results you achieved.
+You State the situation, describe the Task you need to complete, discuss the Action you will take, and then describe the Results you achieved.

 Example: “Dealing with difficult stakeholders is part of being a business analyst.
-I’ve had to deal with this on virtually every project of which I’ve been a part.
+I’ve had to deal with this on virtually every project I’ve been a part of.
 What I’ve learned is to be patient, listen to the stakeholder's input, acknowledge their role, and thank them for their contributions.
 On a recent project, one of the stakeholders was impeding our progress by making unreasonable demands.
-I had to settle them down so that we could proceed with the project.
+I had to settle them down so we could proceed with the project.
 I used the techniques described above and got them on board with the rest of the team.
-As a result, the project was finished on time, under budget and met the group’s expectations.
+As a result, the project was finished on time, under budget, and met the group’s expectations.
 Even the difficult stakeholder was happy with the results.”

 Explanation: This is an operational question that requires you to make a judgment call.
 Since there is no definitive stage in which everyone will agree that a project planning exercise is complete, the interviewer is asking when you believe it is complete and how you would communicate this to the team.
 This type of question should be easy for you to answer based on your experience as a business analyst.

-Example: “It is sometimes difficult to determine when the project planning process is complete, and all the requirements have been met.
-I use a set of criteria to determine this and then communicate these to the team, both at the beginning of the project and once the planning phase is complete.
-The criteria I use include aligning the requirements with the business objectives of the organization, ensuring that each stakeholder has had the opportunity to present their views and ideas, having established metrics for each stage of the project, and ensuring that the resources needed to execute the project are available.”
+Example: “It is sometimes difficult to determine when the project planning process is complete and all the requirements have been met.
+I use a set of criteria to determine this and then communicate these to the team, at the beginning of the project as well as once the planning phase is complete.
+The criteria I use include aligning the requirements with the business objectives of the organization, ensuring each stakeholder has had the opportunity to present their views and ideas, having established metrics for each stage of the project, and ensuring the resources needed to execute the project are available.”